t3clis/Pictograph/readme.txt

 Change log:
 -----------

+* 0.5 :
+	- Added Annotations to be dragged and dropped, changing text orientation, color and font size
+	- Fixed issue with survivor tokens taking inappropriate colors
+	- First four survivor tokens placed now get named automatically A, B, C and D with four different colors.
 * 0.4 :
 	- Added 3x3 and 4x4 Monster tokens and Annotations
 	- Now, when dragging a Monster Token, it is possible to press a D-Pad key to change monster facing while dragging